 Lewa Downs, Kenya

-Sirikoi is a beautiful tented camp set in a peaceful glade within the Lewa Wildlife Conservancy.
-There are six luxurious tented rooms overlooking a waterhole plus two secluded cottages.
+Sirikoi is a beautiful lodge set in a peaceful glade within the Lewa Wildlife Conservancy.
+The lodge comprises a mix of luxurious tented rooms and a couple of small private residences.
 Lewa offers some of the best game viewing in Northern Kenya.